 Riverside Walk is located in Zion National Park beside the town of Springdale, Utah.
 The park is home to the tallest sandstone cliffs in the world and they soar over the Virgin River and the Zion Canyon valley floor.

 Riverside Walk is an easy 2.2 mile round trip hike which starts from the Temple of Sinawava (stop 9 on the shuttle) and finishes at the entrance to the Narrows.
+It’s a popular trail for visitors to Zion and much easier than the more advanced trails like the Angels Landing hike.
 Once known as the Gateway to the Narrows, the trail is shared with hikers making their way to the start of the Narrows.

 Hiking the Riverside Walk Trail